stevensona/shader-toy/README.md

 ## Todo

 * Improve compatibility with "shadertoy" shaders,
-* allow shaders to feed back into themselves,
 * allow using audio channels like shadertoy.com does
 * allow using keyboard input like shadertoy.com does.